logicwind/react-native-track-player-custom/README.md

 A fully fledged audio module created for music apps.
 Provides audio playback, external media controls, chromecast support, background mode and more!

+NOTE: This is fork from [this package](https://github.com/perushevandkhmelev-agency/react-native-track-player/tree/edge-2) to meet some specific requirement.

 ---

 * [Installation](https://react-native-kit.github.io/react-native-track-player/install/)